balram7878/Web-Development-Learning/React/readme.md

 - Dynamic content is stored on the main server.

 # JSX (JavaScript XML)
-JSX is a syntax extension that allows writing HTML code inside JavaScript.
+- JSX is a syntax extension that allows writing HTML code inside JavaScript.
 It makes it easier and more efficient to build UI components.

+* Babel is a transpiler that convert modern JS code (JSX code also) to older version of JS for browser compatibility so that the browser runs the older JS without any problem.

+* Transpiler (source-to-source complier) is a tool that takes code written in one version or style of a programming language and converts it into another version/style of the same language.

+    <Babel>                 <React>                    <ReactDOM (redner)>
+- JSX => React.createElement() => React Element (JSObject) => HTML Element

+- array, strings, variables render directly inside JSX but objects are not becauase JSX behaviour is ambiguous here that what you want to extract from a object A JSON string?, Just one of the keys?, Something else? and JSX needs you to provide a clear path to render something.
+Objects are complex and not displayable as-is, so you need to extract or format what you want from them.

 # Bundler
 A bundler plays an important role in preparing production-ready code.